By Archbishop William E. Lori

 I might make one more recommendation.
 Let’s ask the Venerable Father Michael J. McGivney’s help.
 Father McGivney was ordained by Cardinal Gibbons in 1877 in the very church where Monsignor Valenzano is now pastor.
-Father McGivney also founded the Knights of Columbus and like Monsignor Valenzano was a great parish priest.
-His cause for beatification is underway.
+Father McGivney also founded the Knights of Columbus and, like Monsignor Valenzano, was a great parish priest.
+His cause for beatification is under way.
 Wouldn’t it be good for us to seek the intercession of Father McGivney for Monsignor’s health?
-You will find the prayer for Father McGivney’s cause printed on the same page as this column.
-I’d invite you to pray it for Monsignor Valenzano and other intentions near and dear to your heart.
+I’d invite you to pray the prayer for Father McGivney’s cause for Monsignor Valenzano and other intentions near and dear to your heart.

 And say a prayer for me, that Monsignor Valenzano will forgive me for spilling the beans!

 Related articles: Bone-marrow drive helps Baltimore priest, others